andrew-codechimp/HA-Battery-Notes/README.md

 ## Automatic discovery

-By default Battery Notes will automatically discover devices that it has in its library and create a notification to add a battery note.
+Battery Notes will automatically discover devices (as long as you have followed the installation instructions above) that it has in its library and create a notification to add a battery note.
-If you wish to disable this functionality then add the following to your ```configuration.yaml```
+If you wish to disable this functionality then change your ```configuration.yaml``` to set enable_autodiscovery to false
 ```
 battery_notes:
   enable_autodiscovery: false